 Are you looking for a simple DIY natural laundry detergent made without using bar soap?
 It is super simple, free of toxic chemicals, and only requires four ingredients!

-In the past, I’ve tried many different versions of homemade laundry recipes.
-Most of them required the use of a bar of soap.
+In the past, I’ve tried many different versions of homemade laundry soap recipes.
+Most of them required the use of a bar of soap, something like Dr Bronner castile soap or similar grated soap.

 Which may work perfectly fine for most folks who use that type of laundry soap.
-However, when I would use it, I would find issues with build up on my laundry.
+However, when I would use it, I would find issues with soap residue and build up on my laundry.

 It didn’t matter which recipe I would follow or what type of laundry bar soap I used.
 And this was especially problematic for my cloth diapers.